 The Emilia Wojtyla Shelter Bolivia transforms the lives of abused women and children by providing safety and support, instilling them with a sense of purpose, and empowering them to become self-sustaining.

+In Bolivia, domestic abuse is startlingly common.
+52.3%* of women admit to having experienced domestic physical abuse.
+In fact, Bolivia has the highest femicide rate in Latin America.
 Since domestic abuse is a societal norm in Bolivia, there are not many resources for women.
 The Emilia Wojtyla Shelter is one of the few of its kind in El Alto, Bolivia.